 When the Edit button is clicked, an additional row of buttons appear along the lower right portion of the plug-in.
+The names and number of buttons vary among algorithms.
 Clicking one of the buttons will bring up an edit page holding parameters related to the button name.
 Those parameters may be edited until the desired sound is achieved.